danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 permalink: /getting-a-job-as-a-front-end-web-developer.html
 ---

 I've had a number of people in the last several years approach me with questions on how to get into web development as a career.
-While I am by no means the most qualified or talented web developer/programmer in the blogosphere, I do have enough relevant work experience (4+ years now) to create my own informed opinions on the industry.

-I've read a lot of these types of posts before (there are a <a href="https://www.google.com/search?q=how+to+become+a+web+developer" title="the googs" target="_blank">ton on the Internet</a>) and I can't guarantee that what I say is novel.
-But it is original.
-Besides, if you're reading this it's probably because I sent it to you.

 This will be less a step-by-step guide and more a conceptual overview.
 There are <a href="https://www.google.com/search?q=learn+to+code">a billion websites</a> out there now that teach you the detailed "how".
 I'll try to elaborate on the "what." <a href="#footnotes">[0]</a>